-How to be Successful on Instagram: A Beginner's Guide with Examples
+How to be Successful on Instagram: 4 Tips to Win in Business

 This article's going to be a bit different.
-There's going to be less text and more real-world examples.
+When I was researching this piece I wanted to take a more practical approach.
+Instead of telling you how I want to show you how.
+I want to start with a focus on strategy and how it translate to the business you run.
 I'll go over exactly how you can be successful on Instagram by showing you examples from businesses that are.

 - Instagram Posting Best Practices